 It’s that time of year again when we all need a bit of spring.
 Valentine’s is over and it is time to make some spring vignettes for the shop.
-I have been smitten by these huge oval grapevine wreath bases and when I saw them at Hobby Lobby I knew what I would be making.
+I have been smitten by these huge oval grapevine wreath bases.
+You can just as easily use the same directions for a round wreath!

 When I make a wreath the first thing I do is compile and cut all the ingredients laying them on the wreath base till I like the effect of the colors and texture.
 This is so important if you are gluing your stems down since things get really messy when you have to take them out and re-arrange them.